 Whether you have a penchant for circus, comedy, music, dance, food or lifestyle, the platform’s got you covered.
 Australian actor, singer and performer Hugh Sheridan is on the bill, as well as Adelaide Fringe favourite Tash York and comedian Greg Fleet.
 Shows like Orpheus and Escape from Trash Mountain are also billed.

 Hit the link for more information.

 The Adelaide Sustainability Centre on Franklin Street is no longer holding environmental workshops or events but has established a virtual community on Facebook to continue promoting a green message.
 On Tuesday, 7 April, the environmental conservation organisation will host a free virtual screening of the 2015 permaculture documentary Inhabit by director Costa Boutsikaris, which will be pre-empted with an online conversation via Zoom.

-Pour yourself a glass of natty wine and settle in.
+Pour yourself a natty wine and settle in.

 Remember when our Prime Minister banned ‘barre’ in a press conference despite not knowing what it was?
 Well, the flexi gods at FORM Pilates and Barre are well informed and want to help you twinkle your toes and strengthen your core, and maybe forget about our current crisis for a little while.

 Instead of offering small classes like they usually would from their Glenelg studio, FORM’s co-owners (and sister duo!)
-Megan and Clancy have recorded Clancy, an ex-ballerina, doing home exercises that combine pilates and ‘barre’ – ballet-infused cardio (Mr Morrison, take note).
+Megan and Clancy have recorded Clancy, a former dancer, doing home exercises that combine pilates and ‘barre’ – ballet-infused cardio (Mr Morrison, take note).

 They’re available online.
 Subscribe for $30 a month.